Any person who keeps honeybees must register as a beekeeper every 12 months.

 - A hive contribution of $1 per hive.
 These contributions go to the Apiary Industry Fund.

-A late fee of $43 is charged for all registration renewals submitted after the registration’s Expiry Date.
+- A late fee is charged for all registration renewals submitted after the registration expiry date.

 All hives must be branded with a 3 letter hive identification code issued when you first register.
 See the hive identification and branding page for more information.